U Thant: Awards, honors, and memorials

 In his memory, Sri Chinmoy, the leader of the UN Meditation Group founded by Thant, established the U Thant Peace Award which acknowledges and honors individuals or organizations for distinguished accomplishments toward the attainment of world peace.
 The meditation team also named a tiny island in the East River opposite the headquarters of the United Nations U Thant Island.
 The road Jalan U-Thant (U-Thant Road) and the township Taman U-Thant in Kuala Lumpur, Malaysia are also named in his honor.

-In December 2013, in an effort spearheaded by his daughter Aye Aye Thant and his grandson Thant Myint-U, Thant's house in Yangon was being converted into a museum which would feature his photos, works and personal belongings.
-In October 2013, the building of an U Thant library near his Pantanaw house was underway.
+In October 2013, the building of an U Thant library near his Pantanaw house halted for lack of funds.
+In December 2013, under an effort spearheaded by his daughter Aye Aye Thant and his grandson Thant Myint-U, Thant's house in Yangon was being converted into a museum which would feature his photos, works and personal belongings.